 Cone-beam computed tomography (CBCT)

-it helps in endodontic treatment, it provides all the details of teeth, like the number of roots, number of canals, size of the periapical lesion, fracture of root and go on.
+it helps in endodontic treatment, it provides all the details of teeth, like the number of roots, number of canals, size of the periapical lesion, fracture of the root, and so on.

 CBCT is a must for Dental implant treatment.
-It provides all details of the implant site, the thickness of bone, width of bone, anatomical structures present at and around the implant site.
-Also, help to decide the size of the implant.
+It provides all details of the implant site, the thickness of bone, the width of bone, and anatomical structures present at and around the implant site.
+Also, helps to decide the size of the implant.

-Pre implant & post-implant placement analysis with cbct is important to step in implant practice.
+Pre implant & post-implant placement analysis with cbct is an important step in implant practice.

-Conclusion: These are the various type of dental X-ray which is commonly used in Dentistry.
-If your dentist prescribes a dental X-ray and looking for a convenient dental x-ray nearest to you, then contact us.
-At Microdent dentistry, we provide all type of dental X-ray in Pune.
+Conclusion: These are the various types of dental X-rays that are commonly used in Dentistry.
+If your dentist prescribes a dental X-ray and looking for a convenient dental X-ray nearest to you, then contact us.
+At Microdent Dentistry, we provide all types of dental X-rays in Pune.

 About Author: